Kåfjord Copper Works

-The Kåfjord Copper Works (Kåfjord kobberverk, originally Alten Copper Mines and later Alten Copper Works) was a company established in 1826 to mine copper in Kåfjord, Norway.
+The Kåfjord Copper Works (Kåfjord kobberverk, originally the Alten Copper Mines and later the Alten Copper Works) was a company established in 1826 to mine copper in the village of Kåfjord in what is now Alta Municipality in Finnmark county, Norway.

 After the discovery of copper ore in the area in the 17th century, exploration for ore started in the 18th century.
 The copper works in Kåfjord operated from 1826 to 1878 under English owners, and again from 1896 to 1909 under Swedish owners.

 1826–1878: Alten Copper Mines / Alten Copper Works

 John Rice Crowe (1795–1877) and Henry Dick Woodfall (1796–1869) founded Alten Copper Mines, probably in 1826, to extract copper ore in the Alta area.
 Crowe had started trading in Hammerfest around 1820.
 Crowe and Woodfall both acted as directors of the company in Kåfjord, which changed its name to Alten Copper Works after some time.
 Operations started in 1826 with 11 workers from the Røros Copper Works.

-On May 17, 1827, Maret Aslaksdatter from Dullan in Kåfjord signed a contract whereby she transferred to John Rice Crowe the right to exploit the copper ore deposits found at Kåfjord.
+On May 17th, in 1827, Maret Aslaksdatter from Dullan in Kåfjord signed a contract whereby she transferred to John Rice Crowe the right to extract the copper ore deposits found at Kåfjord.
 In return, she received 50 våger (about 900 kg) of whole-grain rye flour in payment.
 Some sources also state that she received a small pension paid by the copper works.

 John Rice Crowe also had interests in copper works outside of Alta.
-In 1827, together with merchants from Hammerfest and Tromsø, he founded the Quenangen Mining Association to start mining in Kvænangen in Troms.
+In 1827, together with merchants from the nearby towns of Hammerfest and Tromsø, he founded the Quenangen Mining Association to start mining in the neighboring parish of Kvænangen in Troms county.